25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

 ### Enum

-An enumeration type (or `enum` type) is a value type defined by a set of named constants of the underlying integral numeric type.
+An enumeration type (or `enum` type) is a value type defined by a set of named constants of the underlying integral numeric type

 If a program uses set of integral numbers, consider replacing them with enums, which makes the program more: